TEENAGERS WILL BE TEENAGERS

 TEENAGE DENTAL CARE & ORAL HYGIENE

-With such busy lives these days kids often eat on the go and frequent snacking is quite common.
-Because of this a healthy well balanced diet is fundamental not only to our general health, but also our dental health.
-To achieve this it is best to avoid sugary or starchy foods in between meals.
-These days, sports drinks are becoming particularly popular but their use needs to be controlled because they are acidic and can cause an increase in tooth decay and sensitivity.
-It is better to drink the whole quickly rather than sipping them over a long period of time.
+To achieve this it is best to avoid sugary or starchy foods in between meals. in addition to this, sports drinks are becoming particularly popular now but their use needs to be controlled.
+They are acidic and can cause an increase in tooth decay and sensitivity.
+If anyone is to have one of these drinks, it is better to drink the whole thing quickly rather than sipping over a long period of time.

 The primary problem is that crooked teeth are much harder to keep clean and therefore are at an increased risk of tooth decay and gum disease.
 Jaw problems can cause headaches and create pain in jaw muscles.
-At Vermont south dental we can assess the situation and prepare you and refer you on for further orthodontic treatment.
-During this process we will still be seeing you for your regular check-ups.
+At Vermont south dental we can assess your situation for orthodontic treatment.

-Many teenagers are playing sport and the use of a mouth guard to protect not only their teeth but lips as well is vitally important.
-Any sport where there is a risk of contact to the mouth, be it by a ball or contact with another person, requires the use of a mouth guard.
+Many teenagers are playing sport and the use of a mouth guard is vitally important to protect not only their teeth but lips.
+Any sport where there is a risk of contact to the mouth, be it by a ball or physical contact with another person, requires the use of a mouth guard.
 Only a mouth guard that has been professionally made to fit your mouth will provide the maximum protection available.
-A mouth guard will also lessen the risk of concussion should you receive a heavy knock to the head.
+A mouth guard can also lessen the risk of concussion should you receive a heavy knock to the head.

-Unfortunately, it is during this time that many adolescents will begin to smoke.
-The best advice is not to start in the first place.
-Initially smoking will lead to stained and yellow teeth and cause bad breath.
-Long-term use has been shown to increase the effect of gum disease and also lead to an increased risk of not only lung cancer but also oral cancers.
+Unfortunately, it is during this time that many adolescents may begin to smoke.
+Obviously the best advice is not to start in the first place.
+As smoking will lead to stained and yellow teeth and cause bad breath.
+Long-term use has been shown to increase the effect of gum disease and also lead to an increased risk of not only lung cancer but also oral and stomach cancers.

 Teenagers are at an increased risk of developing eating disorders, particularly anorexia and bulimia.
 The reason teeth are at risk is due to vomiting.
 When a person vomits they bring up stomach acids, which can severely damage the teeth by eroding away the tooth enamel.
 A visit to the dentist is important to help minimize the effect of the stomach acids on teeth.
 A dentist can’t treat the actual disorder, but may recommend the use of fluoride rinses and special toothpastes to help lessen the damage to the teeth.